What are cryptocurrency exchanges? How do they work? What exchanges are out and how can I use them profitably?

-These and related questions are some of the things that run through the mind of the average new cryptocurrency investors.
+These and related questions are some things that run through the minds of the average new cryptocurrency investor.

 What Are Cryptocurrency Exchanges

-Cryptocurrency exchanges are financial institutions that enable the buying and selling of cryptocurrencies with fiat or with other cryptocurrencies.
+Cryptocurrency exchanges are financial institutions enabling the buying and selling of cryptocurrencies with fiat or other cryptocurrencies.

 The best place to buy crypto for the first time or convert your cryptocurrency to another crypto is a cryptocurrency exchange.

-However, individuals can engage in trading cryptocurrencies among themselves in what is considered as black markets.
+However, individuals can trade cryptocurrencies among themselves in what is considered black markets.

 Cryptocurrency exchanges are similar to the traditional stock exchanges that you know.